 Professional, dual-degreed librarians are available to assist users with foundational and advanced research queries.
 Additionally, the law library employs several Law Student Research Fellows to help with foundational research inquiries at the reference desk.

 For additional information about the Law Library and the resources available, including study rooms, please visit the library website at www.charlestonlaw.edu/library/.

 The Charleston School of Law's Department of Student Affairs is dedicated to providing a supportive environment that meets the intellectual and personal needs of our students as they deal with the challenges of law school.
 The Department of Student Affairs serves as a liaison among the students, administration and faculty and seeks to enhance the quality of the law school experience by coordinating student activities and school-wide events.

 The Student Affairs team works with the Dean and other members of the administration to provide support and referrals in a confidential environment to students during times of personal or family crisis.
 The Department of Student Affairs also provides general support and guidance to more than 30 active student organizations and assists in the planning of lectures and events.
-The Department of Student Affairs is located on the second floor of 385 Meeting Street.
+The Department of Student Affairs is located on the first floor of 385 Meeting Street.

 The Office of Academic Affairs oversees and administers the law school’s academic programs and policies, including advising students on academic requirements as they progress toward graduation; the office of the Associate Dean for Academic Affairs is located on the third floor of 385 Meeting Street.

 The Office of the Registrar is responsible for maintaining the integrity and security of student records, as well as for administering the online student information system; the Office of the Registrar is located on the third floor of 385 Meeting Street, 843.377.2410.